AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/concentrated-liquidity-mechanisms.md

 * You can also refer to the Merkl blog about [liquidity walls](https://blog.merkl.xyz/merkl-insights-how-can-incentives-prevent-your-token-from-dumping) explaining how to prevent a token from dumping, or a stablecoin from losing its peg

 {% hint style="danger" %}
 Merkl is not responsible for defining your strategy and targets.
-Nevertheless, you can refer to live campaigns to look for typical APRs and/or weight fees parameters on similar campaigns.
+Nevertheless, you can refer to live campaigns to look for typical APRs and/or parameter weights on similar campaigns.
 {% endhint %}

 ## 💉 Sampling and Anti-DoS